clarissafuller/svg-logo-maker/README.md

 ## Questions

-Reach out to us if you have any questions!
+Reach out to me if you have any questions!

 - Email: clarissafuller5@gmail.com